 (1) In this Act —

-“Commission” means The Western Australian Government Railways Commission constituted under the Government Railways Act 1904;
+Commission means The Western Australian Government Railways Commission constituted under the Government Railways Act 1904;

-“Crown land” has the same meaning as it has in the Land Administration Act 1997;
+Crown land has the same meaning as it has in the Land Administration Act 1997;

-“The Minister for Transport” means the body corporate of that title established under the Marine and Harbours Act 1981.
+The Minister for Transport means the body corporate of that title established under the Marine and Harbours Act 1981.

-(2) A reference in this Act to a diagram by number is a reference to the Miscellaneous Diagram of that number held by the Graphic Bank Crown Surveys within the Department of Land Administration.
+(2) A reference in this Act to a diagram by number is a reference to the Miscellaneous Diagram of that number held by the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5.

-[Section 3 amended by No. 53 of 1993 s.44; No. 31 of 1997 s.141.]
+[Section 3 amended by No. 53 of 1993 s.44; No. 31 of 1997 s.141; No. 60 of 2006 s.
+134.]

 4. Land revested in Her Majesty